 Lastly, M-N-MA cannot be used in leave-on “sunscreen products and products marketed for exposure to natural or artificial UV light” (EC, 2022).

 These new restrictions may require a reformulation of cosmetics or a change to their container.
-Hence, the European Commission provided some deadlines to implement them fully: cosmetics not compliant with the new restrictions cannot be placed on the market after August 21, 2022.
+Hence, the European Commission provided some deadlines to implement them fully: new cosmetics not compliant with these restrictions cannot enter the market after August 21, 2022.
 Additionally, as of November 21, 2022, products that do not meet the requirements must be off shelves.

 Take action now!
 Contact us for additional information on the EU compliance process.